thealphacubicle/ClassRAG/README.md

 ## Introduction

 Welcome to **DS4300-Class-RAG**, a Retrieval-Augmented Generation (RAG) system designed with a modular, plug-and-play architecture.
-This project leverages multiple vector databases (Redis, Chroma, Milvus) and local Large Language Models (LLMs) to deliver high-quality, context-aware responses.
+This project leverages multiple vector databases (Redis, Chroma, Qdrant) and local Large Language Models (LLMs) to deliver high-quality, context-aware responses.
 By following the instructions below, you can quickly set up your environment, run the databases in Docker, and test a sample workflow.

 ## Repository Structure
 ```